open-cluster-management-io/open-cluster-management-io.github.io/content/en/docs/developer-guides/addon.md

              organizationUnit:
                - organization-test
            signingCA:
-             # type is "kubernetes.io/tls", namespace is "open-cluster-management-agent-addon", user needs to grant the
+             # type is "kubernetes.io/tls"; namespace is optional, "open-cluster-management-hub" will be used if
-             # permission to the addon-manager (service account open-cluster-management-hub/addon-manager-controller-sa)
+             # namespace is not set; user needs to grant the permission to the addon-manager (service account
-             # to access the secret
+             # open-cluster-management-hub/addon-manager-controller-sa) to access the secret
              name: ca-secret
+             namespace: test-namespace
    ```

    **Notes**: